rafaellevy/WeatherPetz-privacy/README.md

 - Neither WeatherPets nor any third party services are using tracking technologies.

 #### 4. Social Logins
-- Miss Sun does not use any social login functionality.
+- WeatherPets does not use any social login functionality.

 #### 5. In-app Purchase Information

-- Miss Sun does not process any in-app purchase information.
+- WeatherPets does not process any in-app purchase information.

 #### 6. Children's Personal Information